This is the second in a series of notes to fifteen lectures for my class ITSF5001: Ethnography and Participant Observation.

 1. the paradoxical place of training in methodology in such a framework (are methods courses necessary?)

-2. argue for a particular view of science that stresses the independence of the activity while recognizing its intimately human, that is social aspect (p.
+2. argue for a particular view of science that stresses the independence of the activity while recognizing its intimately human, that is social, aspects (p.
 4).

 1. Science is not beyond humanity; it is an intimately human, though special, form of activity.
 It is controlled by people, not by (reconstructed) rules, with a particular (-in-use) ways of looking at the world.

-1. Note that in recent years, in the intellectual literature on postmodernism, and in the political critique of elitism and Euro-centrism and such, this same argument has led to a kind of methodological nihilism.
+1. Note that, in the late 20th century, in the intellectual literature on postmodernism, and in the political critique of elitism and Euro-centrism and such, this same argument has led to a kind of methodological nihilism.
 Kaplan, on the contrary, celebrates the humanity of research as a wonderful cultural construction that allows us to do more than used to be possible.
-This note is particularly important for anthropology where postmodernism is most developed.
+This note is particularly important for anthropology where postmodernism was most developed.

 2. The centrality of investigation (p.
 15): The segmentation of "truth" and the tools applied may be "human" (cultural), the truth (i.e. the world) is not human.

-3. A scientist investigates that for which he has been made responsible and he uses whatever he finds that he finds useful.
+3. A scientist investigates that for which she has been made responsible and she uses whatever she discovers can be finds useful in making an argument.

 1. This is true of all scientific research.
 In the behavioral sciences it true of ethnography and all "qualitative" methods as well as of experimental research.